Updated: November 27, 2024

 Villas

-Particularly on the Lisbon Coast stretching to Cascais, you’ll find many modern villas on the market.
+Usually featured as luxury real estate, villas provide a more spacious and private setting compared to Lisbon apartments.
+Particularly on the Lisbon Coast stretching to Cascais, you’ll find many modern villas on the market, often featuring amenities like a private garden or swimming pool.
 You’ll be able to enjoy the best of both worlds: The beautiful beaches that hug the coast and the bright lights of the capital city.

 Country homes